lmoscoted/catalog/README.md

 After that step, you will be able to access to the website project by typing on your web browser whether _localhost:5000/catalog_ or _localhost:5000_.

+### JSON Endpoints
+This app provide three JSON enpoints:

+* _http://localhost:5000/catalog/JSON_: It will provide all items from every category.

+* _http://localhost:5000/Handball/JSON_: It will provide all items from the Handball category (It can be any category existent in the project).

+* _http://localhost:5000/Handball/Ultima%Handbal/JSON_: It will provide information from the Ultima Handball item.